SEACrowd/seacrowd-datahub/CONTRIBUTING.md

     git branch

-The correct branch will have a asterisk \* in front of it.
+The correct branch will have an asterisk \* in front of it.

 ### 2. **Create a development environment**
-You can make an environment in any way you choose to.
+You can make an environment in any way you choose.
 We highlight two possible options:

 #### 2a) Create a conda environment

-The following instructions will create an Anaconda `env-nusantara-datasets` environment.
+The following instructions will create an Anaconda `env-seacrowd-datahub` environment.

 - Install [anaconda](https://docs.anaconda.com/anaconda/install/) for your appropriate operating system.
 - Run the following command while in the `nusantara_datasets` folder (you can pick your python version):

 ```
 conda env create -f conda.yml  # Creates a conda env
-conda activate env-nusantara-datasets # Activate your conda environment
+conda activate env-seacrowd-datahub # Activate your conda environment
 ```

 You can deactivate your environment at any time by either exiting your terminal or using `conda deactivate`.